 Enjoy a side trip to Manitoulin Island, the world’s largest freshwater island.
 Hike to beautiful viewpoints on the Cup and Saucer Trail, walk behind Bridal Veil Falls and discover the island’s active Indigenous culture.

-Be sure to check out our article Things to do on Manitoulin Island for a Great Road Trip for more details.
+Be sure to check out our article Manitoulin Island Road Trip – Great Things to Do for more details.

 Chutes Provincial Park

-To see several beautiful waterfalls, visit Chutes Provincial Park in Massey.
+To see several beautiful waterfalls, visit Chutes Provincial Park in Massey, the only provincial park between Sudbury and Sault Ste.
+Marie.
 The Twin Bridges Trail has 3 viewing platforms and 2 bridges along the River aux Saubles and Seven Sisters rapids.
-Hike as little or as much of it as you wish.
+Hike some or all of it.
 We did about half of the 6-kilometre loop trail.

 The park has over 100 campsites for both car campers and RVs.